ElToroBIZ/ReflectiveELFLoader/README.md

 EHH maybe not these.. unless someone really wants to add them in

 15. Investigate hollowing out another process/library and then placing code into there so heap memory is not RWX!
 In some places)
 16. Destroy/obfuscate elf header to prevent scanning for ELF magic, etc.?!?!?!.
 Seems too advanced/malicious for a proof of concept so probably not, but if you implement it and want to add it in then sure why not I guess..
-Same with 15 also

 What ifs?